I'm not sure whether to laugh or cry about this, folks.

 Here's another passage, by the way, from Judge Vinson's ruling voiding Obamacare, making it unconstitutional.

-I note that in 2008, then Senator Obama supported a health care reform proposal that did not include an individual mandate because he was at that time strongly opposed to the idea, stating if a mandate was the solution, we can try to solve homelessness by mandating everybody to buy a house.
+I note that in 2008, then Senator Obama supported a healthcare reform proposal that did not include an individual mandate because he was at that time strongly opposed to the idea, stating, if a mandate was the solution, we can try to solve homelessness by mandating everybody to buy a house.

-Judge Vincent put this in the ruling.
+Judge Vinson put this in the ruling.

-And Judge Vincent is right.
+And Judge Vinson is right.

 Obama was opposed to a mandate.